kumahq/kuma-website/app/_src/policies/meshratelimit.md

 The `MeshRateLimit` policy leverages Envoy's [local rate limiting](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter) for HTTP/HTTP2 and [local rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/local_rate_limit_filter) for TCP connections.

 You can configure:
-*  how many requests are allowed in a specified time period, and how the service responds when the limit is reached for HTTP/HTTP2.
+* how many HTTP requests are allowed in a specified time period
+* how the HTTP service responds when the limit is reached
-*  how many connections are allowed in a specified time period for TCP.
+* how many TCP connections are allowed in a specified time period

 The policy is applied per service instance.
-This means that if a service `backend` has 3 instances rate limited to 100 requests per second, the overall service is rate limited to 300 requests per second.
+This means that if a service `backend` has 3 instances rate limited to 100 requests per second, the overall service rate limit is 300 requests per second.

 Rate limiting supports an [ExternalService](/docs/{{ page.version }}/policies/external-services) only when `ZoneEgress` is enabled.